 "Lloyd's vision has integrity but I missed any sense of nobility.
 From the start, the Macbeths are abject, with no distance to fall – it makes them less tragic.
 I yearned for the criminal glamour at the play's heart.
 Macbeth never rises above big-booted butchery.
 He's an axeman who keeps acquiring extra meat cleavers.
 And, in keeping with the evening's visceral spirit, the poetry is, too often, minced – a further casualty in the pile-up."

 "This is the first of a season of plays for which Lloyd and the Ambassador Theatre Group have reconfigured the larger of the Trafalgar Studios.
 The atmosphere is more intimate than before, and also more versatile — with characters entering and exiting at 16 different points.
 It’s a welcome overhaul for this somewhat tricky space, and Lloyd launches his tenure with a noisy, urgent, populist account of this perennially watchable play."

 "It all felt a bit studenty, but that may be because I went on Monday night, when the auditorium (admirably) is being given over to teenagers.
 They kept laughing at the gushings of red stuff, just as they chortled when James McAvoy’s Macbeth was so overcome by revulsion at his misdeeds that he was sick in a lavatory.
 The lavatory bowl was parked at the side of the stage, visible throughout.
 Mr McAvoy, like the rest of the show, is full-on from the start.
 Boy, it’s shouty.
 The witches utter their lines with gas masks over their faces.
 They sound like Darth Vader."

 Written by: WestEndTheatre

-Tags: Claire Foy, James McAvoy, Jamie Lloyd, Macbeth, Reviews, Trafalgar Studios
+Tags: Claire Foy, James McAvoy, Jamie Lloyd, Macbeth, Reviews, reviews round-up, Trafalgar Studios